gregmoille/pyLLE/docs/tutorial.rst

     solver.Setup()

+Here, two attributes has been created *self.sim* and *self.res*  which are dictionaries where one can easily retrieve the different parameters of the simulation

 |

-For the sake of simplicity and to retrieve the difference parameter, all keys of the sim and res dictionary are translated with the previously described translator dictionary and cannot be access anymore with the greek alphabet.
+For the sake of simplicity and to retrieve the difference parameter, all keys of the sim and res dictionary are translated with the previously described translator dictionary and cannot be access anymore with the Greek alphabet.
 Hence, in an ipython console, one can retrieve the parameter with, for example

 .. code-block:: python